As well as images and movies the VSE can also edit audio tracks.

 mp3 and other audio formats files from your drive,

-or from sound encoded within a movie, and mix them using an F-Curve as a volume control.
+or from sound encoded within a movie, and mix them using an F-curve as a volume control.

 Working with Audio Tracks¶

 You can have as many sound strips as you wish and the result will be the mixing of all of them.
-You can give each strip its own name and volume via the properties region.
+You can give each strip its own name and volume via the Sidebar region.